Current Scholars

 Olivia Landriscina

-Olivia Landriscina is a Junior from Catonsville, MD, pursuing a bachelor’s degree in electrical engineering.
-Last spring she had the opportunity to study abroad in Dublin, Ireland at UCD where she continued her classes and traveled to 7 different countries.
-At GW, Olivia is an e-board member of the Society of Hispanic Professional Engineers (SHPE) and a part of The Institute of Electrical and Electronics Engineers (IEEE).
-Over the summer she completed an internship at Northrop Grumman where she worked alongside magnetics and power electronics engineers, and she hopes to return to the same company the following summer.
+Olivia Landriscina is a Senior from Catonsville, MD, pursuing a bachelor’s degree in electrical engineering.
+Throughout her time at GW she has had the opportunity to spend a year working with Dr. Adam's Nanofabrication research team, study abroad in Dublin, and work as an undergraduate learning assistant for multiple ECE classes.
+Olivia is Vice President of the Society of Hispanic Professional Engineers (SHPE) and a part of The Institute of Electrical and Electronics Engineers (IEEE).
+Over the summer she completed her second internship at Northrop Grumman where she worked on high voltage power conversion units for various projects.
+After graduation she is hoping to either complete her master's degree here at GW through the 4+1 program or return to Northrop Grumman for a full-time position.

 Sofia K headshot